buildout/buildout/doc/getting-started.rst

 First steps
 ===========

-The easiest way to install Buildout is with pip:
+The recommended way to install Buildout is to use pip within a virtual environment:

 .. code-block:: console

+  virtualenv mybuildout
+  cd mybuildout
-  pip install zc.buildout
+  bin/pip install zc.buildout

 To use Buildout, you need to provide a Buildout configuration.
 Here is a minimal configuration: